apache/sling-org-apache-sling-auth-form/README.md

 Authentication state is maintained in a Cookie or in an HTTP Session.
 The password is only submitted when first authenticating.

 This module is part of the [Apache Sling](https://sling.apache.org) project.
+You can read more about this module on our [documentation site](http://sling.apache.org/documentation/the-sling-engine/authentication/authentication-authenticationhandler/form-based-authenticationhandler.html).